Code-Institute-Submissions/first-milestone-project-34/README.md

 At the top of the page is a fixed navigation bar, that allows the user to navigate to the different sections of the page with a click.
 On mobile resolutions the bar collapses to a "burger menu" button.
 ## UX
-My full UX documentation can be found in the ux-design folder.
+My full UX documentation can be found in the ux-design folder, which can be found [here](ux-design).
 This includes a document detailing my thoughts on the strategy and scope planes of this project, plus the basic structure and my skeleton wireframes.

 ### User Stories